ghesshu/business_semtiment_analytics_app/README.md

 3. **Model Training**: Uses Logistic Regression to train on the training data.
 4. **Sentiment Classification**: Classifies reviews into positive or negative sentiments.
 5. **Sentiment Analysis Report**: Outputs sentiment percentages and key themes based on TF-IDF scores.

+The code was built specifically to address the question about performing sentiment analysis and summarizing customer feedback for business analytics purposes.

 ## Requirements